California Institute of the Arts: "CalArts style" animation

-A pejorative term, "CalArts style" gained prominence in the late 2010s to describe an animation style allegedly overused on popular American television channels such as Cartoon Network and Disney Channel.
-The term had reportedly been in use within the animation industry since the early 1990s; its spread outside of the industry is attributed to animator John Kricfalusi.
-In a now-deleted blog post from 2010 about the film The Iron Giant, Kricfalusi criticized what he saw as young animators subconsciously copying superficial aspects of well-respected animators' work (specifically, late 1950s to 1970s Disney movies) without learning underlying animation skills.
+A pejorative term, "CalArts style", gained prominence in the late 2010s to describe an animation style allegedly overused on popular American television channels such as Cartoon Network and Disney Channel.
+The term had reportedly been in use within the animation industry since the early 1990s; its spread outside of the industry is attributed to animator and Ren & Stimpy creator John Kricfalusi.
+In a now-deleted blog post from 2010 about CalArts alumnus Brad Bird's 1999 animated film The Iron Giant, Kricfalusi criticized what he saw as young animators subconsciously copying superficial aspects of well-respected animators' work (specifically, late 1950s to 1970s Disney movies) without learning underlying animation skills.
 As the decade progressed, the term came to refer to a cartoon aesthetic different from the one Kricfalusi described.
-Works that have been said to exemplify this version of the "CalArts style" include Adventure Time, Gravity Falls, Star vs. the Forces of Evil, and Over the Garden Wall, which were from CalArts graduates Pendleton Ward, Alex Hirsch, Daron Nefcy, and Pat McHale respectively, but also the works of many non-CalArts animators, such as Rebecca Sugar's Steven Universe, Ben Bocquelet's The Amazing World of Gumball, Justin Roiland and Dan Harmon's Rick and Morty, Domee Shi's Academy Award-nominated Turning Red, etc.
+Works that have been said to exemplify this version of the "CalArts style" not only include Adventure Time, Gravity Falls, Regular Show, Star vs. the Forces of Evil, We Bare Bears, Amphibia, Clarence, Inside Job and Over the Garden Wall, which were all from CalArts graduates Pendleton Ward, Alex Hirsch, J.G.
+Quintel, Daron Nefcy, Daniel Chong, Matt Braly, Skyler Page, Shion Takeuchi, and Pat McHale respectively, but also the works of many non-CalArts animators, such as Rebecca Sugar's Steven Universe, Ben Bocquelet's The Amazing World of Gumball, Dana Terrace's The Owl House, Owen Dennis' Infinity Train, Natasha Allegri's Bee and PuppyCat, Justin Roiland and Dan Harmon's Rick and Morty, The Houghton Brothers' Big City Greens, Ian Jones-Quartey's OK K.O.!
+Let's Be Heroes, Noah Z. Jones' Fish Hooks, Enrico Casarosa's Oscar-nominated Luca, and Domee Shi's Academy Award-nominated Turning Red.

 Detractors claim that because of CalArts' importance to American animation, it often inspires other styles of illustration.
 American animator Rob Renzetti questioned the use of the term, saying that it has been applied so broadly as to be functionally meaningless as criticism, and is instead just name calling.
 Adam Muto, executive producer on Adventure Time, has also said the term over-simplifies the process of animation design, and is too vague.
 Gavia Baker-Whitelaw on The Daily Dot wrote that many animation fans that deride the "CalArts style" do so only when it is associated with shows that appear to promote, in their views, "Tumblr culture" that favors progressive views.